ARTICLE I

 Any permit or authorization issued or approved based on false, misleading or erroneous

-ormation provided by an applicant is void without the necessity of any proceedings for
+information provided by an applicant is void without the necessity of any proceedings for

 revocation.
 Any work undertaken or use established pursuant to such permit or other authorization

-.
+is unlawful.
 No action may betaken by a board, agency or employee of the Municipality purporting

 to validate such a violation.